Snap case

 It was patented in 1992 by Ivy Hill Packaging, a Time Warner subsidiary that made cardboard LP sleeves and CD longboxes.
 It allowed them to have an eco-friendly case option which used little plastic and allowed the printing of graphics on the inside cover.
 It also made good financial sense as it repurposed cardboard-manufacturing machinery still onsite.
 It was originally used as a prestige format in a square case for Warner Music Group CD-Singles from 1993 to 1997 (when WMG was still Time Warner controlled), but was later adapted as rectangular case for video disc media, starting with Video CD in 1994, then DVDs from 1997 to 2004.
 The DVD case was mainly used by Time Warner's Warner Home Video unit, including releases from Warner Bros.
-Pictures, as well as sister companies New Line Home Video and HBO Home Video, as well as various associated labels; MGM/UA Home Video also used this type of packaging for their first DVD releases from 1997, before switching to keep cases in Early 1998, (MGM/UA's product was distributed by Warner Home Video at the time, but both companies ended their distribution deal in 1999 after legal battling).
+Pictures, as well as sister companies New Line Home Video and HBO Home Video, as well as various associated labels; MGM/UA Home Video also used this type of packaging for their first DVD releases from 1997, then quit in December 1997 before switching to keep cases in January 1998, (MGM/UA's product was distributed by Warner Home Video at the time, but both companies ended their distribution deal in 1999 after legal battling).
 The packaging was also used for companies who had third-party distribution deals with Warner, such as Icon Film Distribution in the United Kingdom.